corentinthomasset/call-for-code-2021/README.md

 ## The idea

+*Sustainable investment at your fingertips*

+We believe that a global adoption of sustainable investing could have a significant impact by empowering the companies doing the most for the planet.
+We have designed *greenup* to help raise sustainable investing awareness.

-*greenup* is an application that allows investors to arrange/re-arrange their investment portfolio according to companies' ESG (Enviromental, Social and Governance) performance.
-This is acheived by suggesting stocks that have higher ESG ratings and, in the mean time, perform similar to what the user already has in his/her investment portfolio.
+*greenup* is an application that allows investors to arrange/re-arrange their investment portfolio according to companies' environmental score and ESG (Environmental, Social and Governance) performance.
+This is achieved by suggesting stocks that have higher environmental score and, in the meantime, perform similarly to what users already have in their investment portfolio.
+Users can then save the best suggestions and build a buy list of environmentally friendly stocks to green up their portfolio.

 ## Demo video